cmci/HTManalysisCourse/CentreCourseProtocol.md

 	/g/almf/software/scripts2/measTransportBatch3.py

+To process a plate, for example the first plate '0001-03--2005-08-01', the plate folder name is given as an argument to a command like below:

+	fiji --headless --mem=1000m /g/almf/software/scripts2/measTransportBatch3.py '0001-03--2005-08-01'

 Prescreening script is

 	/g/almf/software/scripts2/listFocusedImagesV2.py

-A script for generating job array is
+A script for generating job array written by Clemens Lankner is

 ## Workflow: GUI